dmochow/dmochow.github.io/about.markdown

 I tend to switch problems more frequently than what is optimal for traditional career advancement.
 For better or worse, I'm just not happy being confined to a single domain or scientific problem.
 The projects that I will talk about here will be fairly diverse.
-The goal of this minimal, non-narcissistic, and somewhat infrequently updated site is to share with you findings and resources that you may find interesting or useful for your own work.
+The goal of this minimal, non-narcissistic, and somewhat infrequently updated site is to share with you findings that you may find interesting, as well as resources that may be useful for your own work.

 My current scientific interests are in the intersection of machine learning and human neuroscience, as well as the statistical theory of sports betting markets.